maciejg-git/vue-litewind/src/documentation/pages/styling.md

 }
 ```

-This is basis for all components and those classes are always applied to element.
+This is basis for all components and those classes are always applied to the elements.

 ###### Variant classes